MegalithicBTC/BTCPayserver-LSPS1/README.md

 The [LSPS1 (bLIP 51)](https://github.com/lightning/blips/blob/master/blip-0051.md) standard is a user-facing system for  nodes on the Lightning Network to get "inbound capacity", so that they can receive payments.

-This plugin is designed for maximum ease-of-use, such that new and existing BTCPay users could get an inbound channel to their attached or embedded Lightning node in just a few minutes.
+This plugin is designed to implement the client-side of LSPS1, optimizing maximum ease-of-use, such that new and existing BTCPay users could get an inbound channel to their attached or embedded Lightning node in just a few seconds.

 In this application, we have two parties: